Loading...

 Recommended visit duration: 1-2 hours

-👉 See FULL guide to SEA LIFE Melbourne Aquarium (with kids)Price starts from
+👉 See FULL guide to SEA LIFE Melbourne Aquarium (with kids)Average price

 School-age children get a multi-zone playground, lawns for ball games, free museum entry and IMAX options; toilets, water taps, and clear sightlines let parents supervise with minimal worry.